pilamb/pdf-Django-sorter/README.rst

 Also after upload, you can add manually:

-- URL, a website realated with the pdf
+- URL, a website related with the pdf
 - Tags (django-tagulous)

 And:

-- A hash authomatically added when uploaded (md5)
+- A hash automatically added when uploaded (md5)

 Basic operations can be achieved: upload a file, delete, edit, listing, and detail of each file, plus tags management.
-Also some satistics of usage can be viewed.
+Also some statistics of usage can be viewed.

 Finally it is stored at a Postgres database called 'pdfwarehouse'.